Lulloooo/ValueAtRisk-estimation/VaR-mark.md

     ## [1] -0.81

-Kurtosis (19.1) and skewness (-0.81) point to a non-normally distribution.
-In particular, it lightly left-skewed and has really heavy tails.
+Kurtosis (19.1) and skewness (-0.81) point to a non-normal distribution.
+In particular, it is lightly left-skewed and has really heavy tails.
 These values suggest that the Jarque-Bera test will almost certainly reject the normality assumption.
-Let’s perform it.
+Let’s see.

 ``` r
 jarque.test(vidx)